JSDWRLD/Java-Basic-Examples/README.md

-# CSC-15
+# Java-Basic-Examples

-This repository serves as a compilation of my Java programming.
+This repository serves as a compilation of my first initial Java programming.

 - **Assignment 3: Encryption with Caesar Cipher**
   - EncryptionMachineMain.java